The Practitioner’s Guide to Scaling Infrastructure as Code

 The SRE team can build up a valuable knowledge base on incidents to improve the incident troubleshooting time.

-Gaining exposure and building the knowledge base of the product development ecosystem (dev, test, stage, prod) is always beneficial for reliability engineers to foresee the issues in the production environment.
+Gaining exposure and building the knowledge base of the product development ecosystem (dev, test, stage, prod) is always beneficial for reliability engineers who can foresee issues in the production environment.

-But the main problem arises when the knowledge base is outdated, automation playbooks have irrelevant comments.
+But the main problem arises when the knowledge base is outdated and automation playbooks have irrelevant comments.
 Regular knowledge base updates by SREs in collaboration with DevOps can fill the knowledge gap between the teams.

-When we talk about the tools of DevOps and SRE, it is often observed that most of the tools are being used commonly by both DevOps and SREs.
+When we discuss the tools of DevOps and SRE, we often observe that most of them are commonly used by both DevOps and SREs.

 • Jira Software